SEO Management: Graphic of a rocket over a graph moving upward

 • XML sitemaps (a file that lists your website’s essential pages to ensure Google can find and crawl them)

-• Structured data (the way data or content is grouped or structured on a certain page)
+• Structured data (the way data or content is grouped or structured on a certain page) like schema markup

-• Security of your website (HTTPS)
+• Security of your website (adding “HTTPS” to your URL with an SSL certificate)

 5. Local SEO